PaintSplasher/unifi-voucher-service/README.md

 ```
 sudo apt-get install unclutter
 ```
-#### Edit the autostart so we dont have any work to do after push the button
+#### Edit the autostart so we do not have any work to do after we pushed the button
 ```
 sudo nano /home/pi/.config/lxsession/LXDE/autostart
 ```
 And add
 ```
+@xset -dpms
 @unclutter
 @chromium-browser --kiosk http://localhost/unifi-voucher-service
 ```